 Avoid typos at all costs.

-We work with clients across Yorkshire providing expert marketing and social media support including training and management services.
+We work with clients across Yorkshire providing expert social media support including training and management services.
 If you need support with your LinkedIn please get in touch with the team at Pick & Mix Marketing on – email@example.com